1976 VFL grand final: Teams

 The umpiring panel for the match, comprising two field umpires, two boundary umpires and two goal umpires is given below.
-This was the first VFL Grand final to feature two field umpires.
+This was the first VFL grand final to feature two field umpires.

 Numbers in brackets represent the number of grand finals umpired, including 1976.

 Match summary

-The match was something of a psychological war, with both teams taking turns to trade blows.
-North Melbourne went into the match in a somewhat defensive frame of mind; captain Keith Greig was minding Hawthorn's dangerous rover Leigh Matthews, and similarly attacking minded players in Malcolm Blight and Steven Icke also found themselves playing in defence.
-Hawthorn took the initiative from the start, with Leigh Matthews kicking the first goal of the game after five minutes.
+North Melbourne went into the match with a defensive gameplan; captain Keith Greig was minding Hawthorn's dangerous rover Leigh Matthews, and similarly attacking-minded players Malcolm Blight and Steven Icke also found themselves playing in defence.
+Hawthorn started the better, with Leigh Matthews kicking the first goal of the game after five minutes.
 Late in the first quarter, Matthews struck Greig on the forehead sending him to the ground, and was reported.
-Greig was knocked out again later in the match, yet in spite of these heavy blows still played well enough to be among North's best players on the day.
+Greig was knocked out again later in the match, yet in spite of these heavy blows still played well enough to be among North Melbourne's best players on the day.

 The second quarter was for the most part even as both sides went goal for goal, but Kelvin Matthews and captain Don Scott kicked vital goals to give Hawthorn a 19-point lead at half time.
-Had they kicked for goal more accurately - star forward John Hendrie especially culpable with one goal and six behinds - the Hawks could easily have opened a six-goal lead.
+Had they kicked for goal more accurately – star forward John Hendrie was especially inaccurate, kicking one goal and six behinds for the match – Hawthorn could easily have opened a six-goal lead.

-After 10 minutes in the third quarter Kangaroos coach Ron Barassi made the move of putting Brent Crosswell on for Peter Keenan, which immediately provided North Melbourne with a target.
-Hawthorn continued to have problems up forward, kicking one goal and six behinds for the quarter, and by three-quarter time the Kangaroos and managed to close the margin to just ten points.
+After 10 minutes of the third quarter, North Melbourne coach Ron Barassi made the move of substituting Brent Crosswell on for Peter Keenan, which immediately provided North Melbourne with a forward target.
+Hawthorn continued to be inaccurate in the forward line, kicking one goal and six behinds for the quarter, and by three-quarter time North Melbourne and managed to close the margin to just ten points.

-However, in the final quarter the Hawks kept the Kangaroos goalless.
+In the final quarter, Hawthorn kept North Melbourne goalless.
 Greig suffered another heavy blow from Matthews, while Peter Knights and David O'Halloran each took big marks for Hawthorn.
-The Hawks added three goals for the quarter and eventually ran out easy winners.
-It was the club's third win under coach John Kennedy.
+Hawthorn added three goals for the quarter and eventually ran out 30-point winners.
+It was the club's third premiership win under coach John Kennedy.